 I decided on a bright citrus theme, and painted each canvas with two coats of acrylic paint: yellow, orange and green.
 I wanted to get my son to help me with this stage, but painting a big flat board with one color didn’t appeal to him for some reason.

 I printed out the EAT letters in a huge size (I used Shrewsbury font), then cut them out.

 Once the paint had dried, I traced around the letter templates with very light pencil marks.

-We coloured some rice, couscous and salt to use as the fillers for the letters.
+We colored some rice, couscous and salt to use as the fillers for the letters.
 For the green rice, I added a large handful to a resealable bag, then several drops of green food dye and a little splash of vinegar.
-I have made coloured rice before without using vinegar, but my coloured-rice guru (Nicolette from Powerful Mothering) tells me that it is essential for even colour distribution.
-I sealed the bag and F helped me smush the colour around.
+I have made colored rice before without using vinegar, but my colored-rice guru (Nicolette from Powerful Mothering) tells me that it is essential for even color distribution.
+I sealed the bag and F helped me smush the color around.
 Then I tipped the rice out onto some wax paper and left it to dry.

 We repeated this technique for the couscous, using a combination of red and yellow food dyes to colour it orange.
 The last filler to be coloured was some coarse salt, but the yellow food dye I used turned it too orange.
 So I hastily added some bright yellow acrylic paint to the bag, coated the salt, and it came out a great colour!
 It did initially dry all clumped up, but it was easy to break apart and then it dried fine.